zozlak/easyRdfParserPerf/README.md

 This is done by the code in `plots.R` which is also automatically run using the GitHub Actions CI/CD.

-Report is published as an Actions run artifact.
+Report is published as an GitHub Actions run artifact.

 ## Extending